Sayantani630/hr-policy-bot/README.md

 ## 🌐 Deployment

-This app can be deployed easily on Streamlit Cloud.
+This app has been deployed on Streamlit Cloud. access link :

 ---